Basilica of Sainte-Anne-de-Beaupré

-The Basilica of Sainte-Anne-de-Beaupré (Basilique Sainte-Anne-de-Beaupré) is a basilica set along the Saint Lawrence River in Quebec, Canada, 30 km east of Quebec City, and one of the eight national shrines of Canada.
+The Basilica of Sainte-Anne-de-Beaupré (Basilique Sainte-Anne-de-Beaupré) is a basilica set along the Saint Lawrence River in Quebec, Canada, 30 km east of Quebec City, and one of the six national shrines of Canada.
 It has been credited by the Catholic Church with many miracles of curing the sick and disabled.
 It is an important Catholic sanctuary, which receives about a half-million pilgrims each year.
-Since 1933 they have included members of the Anna Fusco Pilgrimage from Connecticut, United States of America.
+Since 1933 they have included members of the Anna Fusco Pilgrimage from Connecticut.
 The peak period of pilgrimage is around July 26, the feast of Saint Anne, the patron saint of sailors.